codebar/tutorials/html/lesson1/tutorial.md

 ### Element: Image `<img>`

 So far we've learned a lot about how to add text to our page.
-But how about something to look at?

-Let's add some images!
+Now let's add some images!

 Before we start, we'll need to add the image files we want to use to the project folder.
-It's a good idea to keep images in their own folder, so first, create a folder called 'images' inside the same folder as your HTML file.
+It's very important to keep images in their own folder, so first, create a folder called 'images' inside the same folder as your HTML file.
 Next, download the images you'll need.
 Do this by right clicking on each of the following links, select 'Save Link As...', and save it to the images folder you just created:

 * [logo.png](/html/lesson1/images/logo.png "logo.png")
 * [img1.jpg](/html/lesson1/images/img1.jpg "img1.jpg")